neurosis69/chia-sync-test/README.md

 ## SQLite Databases

-For every scenario, one chia db is synced until the mentioned "DB Height".

 For every scenario one fresh synced chia db is prepared as follows:
 * synced until mentioned "DB Height"
 * droped all indexes except: